-2. <32 weeks
+2.. <32 wks gestation

-a.
-Reassuring for gestational age
+1. Reassuring for gestational age

-A tracing that has two fetal heart rate accelerations 10 beats above the baseline and lasting for 10 seconds within a 20-minute interval.
+A tracing that has 2 fetal heart rate accelerations 10 beats above the baseline and lasting for 10 seconds within a 20 minute interval.

-b.
-Not reassuring for gestational age
+2. Not reassuring for gestational age

-No acceptable fetal heart rate accelerations in a 40-minute time period.
+no acceptable fetal heart rate accelerations in a 40-minute time period

-If the NST is reassuring for the gestational age, follow up as planned.
-If the NST is not reassuring for gestational age, perform a BPP.
+If the NST is reassuring for the gestational age follow up as planned If the NST is not reassuring for gestational age perform a BPP

-NOTE: Mild variable decelerations are common and to be expected in gestations <32 weeks.
-Variable decelerations greater than 30 bpm below the base line and lasting longer than 30 seconds may indicate oligohydramnios and an AFI should be obtained.
+NOTE: Mild variable decelerations are common and to be expected in gestations <32 wks.
+Variable decelerations greater than 30 BPM below the baseline and lasting longer than 30 seconds may indicate oligohydramnios and an AFI should be obtained.